-Wet Sounds is expected to visit nine British cities this year!
+Wet Sounds to install in nine British cities this year!

-Dates confirmed here soon.
-Sign up to the mailing list (on the right) or check back soon.
+More details closer to the dates.
+Sign up to the mailing list (on the right) or check back.

 Kindly supported by Arts Council England, Creative Scotland, Sound and Music, CRiSAP, Exeter Council.